rarebreed/rarebreed.github.io/_drafts/2016-08-05-tools-of-the-trade.md

 One may wonder why you would ever need to learn how to parse some syntax.
 Afterall, thats what regexes are for right?
 But it is a valuable skill to learn.
 If you ever need to be able to parse structured data that is not a standard format like yaml or json, what do you do?

+For example, I would like to create a modified gherkin syntax parser such that I can extract desired elements from it.

 ## Grammar types